 Burberry is a British luxury fashion house that is rocking the fashion world for the last 163 years and it is still dominating the apparel industry with its range of clothing and fashion accessories.
 Today, Burberry is ranked among the most valuable fashion brands with a brand value of $4.7 billion, according to Statista.

-It was launched in 1856 as a manufacturer of outdoor attire and later ventured into fashion and clothing business and made clothes for people of all age and taste.
+It was launched in 1856 as a manufacturer of outdoor attire and later ventured into the fashion and clothing business and made clothes for people of all ages and tastes.
 It operates in every corner of the world under its labels and custom patches with its 475 stores which proves the influence of this fashion house on international fashion.

-In our feature of “Brand Profile”, we will take a look at the history of Burberry and its evolution as a world’s leading clothing and fashion brand:
+In our features of “Brand Profile”, we will take a look at the history of Burberry and its evolution as a world’s leading clothing and fashion brand:

 1856: The Launch of Burberry

 The year 1856 marks the birth of Burberry.
 It was established in Basingstoke, Hampshire, Englandby Thomas Burberrywho was a young boy at the time.
 The brand was founded to protect peoplefrom the harsh effects of British weather.
 For the next 14 years, it cemented itself as a strong business that makes the best outdoor attire.But the best from this brand is yet to come.